svemanfre/svemanfre.github.io/_pages/research.md

 - <span class="paper-title">Paying for Equality</span> (with [Gaia Dossi](https://sites.google.com/view/gaiadossi) and [Marta Morando](https://martamorando.com))
   <details><summary>Abstract</summary>
   <div class="abstract">
-  This paper argues that workplace equality may have a transition cost when underrep- resentation itself is costly.
+  This paper argues that workplace equality may have a transition cost when underrepresentation itself is costly.
 If minority workers value representation in the workplace, then segregated workplaces can arise even with neutral employers.
 Moving toward equality requires some minority workers to enter less representative workplaces before those workplaces become attractive to others.
 This creates a private cost for early movers and generates a role for compensation, coordination, or policies that reduce the cost of being underrepresented.

   </div>
   </details>